memcachier/docs/heroku_articles/django-memcache.md

 > [older version](https://github.com/memcachier/docs/blob/8a9437cc2285d034b8fe2c3e38423489be32ce17/heroku_articles/django-memcache.md#start-using-memcache)
 > of this article for more information.

-To have your application operate correctly in both development and production mode, add the following to `django_queue/settings.py`:
+Configure your cache by adding the following to the end of `django_tasklist/settings.py`:

 ```python
 def get_cache():